How to analyze landing pages: the four signals beyond bounce rate

 The third signal is the most useful move in all of landing-page analysis: cross-filter by source.

-A landing page does not have one bounce rate.
-It does not have one engagement score or one conversion rate either.
+A landing page doesn't have one bounce rate.
+It doesn't have one engagement score or one conversion rate either.
 It has one number per traffic source.
 Take a 65% bounce rate.
 That single figure can be a 90% bounce from one Facebook campaign averaged against a 30% bounce from organic search.
-Two completely different stories, mashed into one number.
+In other words: two completely different stories, mashed into one number.
 The campaign is bringing the wrong people.
 The organic traffic is fine.
 The 65% tells you neither.

-To pull them apart in any modern analytics tool: click the landing-page row, then click the top source for that page, and watch every other panel narrow to just that source-and-page pair.
-Then click a different source for the same page.
-Now put the two sets of numbers side by side.
+To pull them apart in any modern analytics tool, you click the landing-page row, then you click the top source for that page, and you watch every other panel narrow to just that source-and-page pair.
+Then you click a different source for the same page.
+Now you put the two sets of numbers side by side.

 Active filters Page: /pricing× Source: Google×